Feelings, not hardÂ facts, are the key toÂ getting motivated to workout – and even more importantly, they are the key toÂ stay motivated.

 There is also a growing body of research that says most people prefer a workout routine done solo versus a group or class setting.

-In an online survey conducted by Reuters, 77 percent of the 1,200 respondents said they prefer working out alone.
+In an online survey conducted by Reuters, 77% of the 1,200 respondents said they prefer working out alone.
 Running and Resistance Training were their top two workout choices.

 Let’s assume professor Gavin is absolutely correct about passion, but let’s also recognize that things like resistance training and running do not typically engage people in a ‘fun’ team activity.